 The Willamette River Initiative is in the midst of a transformation.

-More than eight years into our 10-year commitment to support efforts to achieve meaningful, measurable improvements in the health of the Willamette River and its tributaries, our grantees and partners have accomplished much.
+As we enter the final year of our 10-year commitment to support efforts to achieve meaningful, measurable improvements in the health of the Willamette River and its tributaries, our grantees and partners have accomplished much.
 But as a recent article in the Corvallis Gazette-Times underscored, our collective quest for a healthy river isn’t complete.

 Summertime water temperatures throughout the basin are still dangerously warm for native coldwater fish.
 Toxic pollutants leach into our waterways at unacceptable levels, while invasive plants threaten to alter our native ecosystems.
 Floodplain habitats, while more abundant than when we began this work, remain too rare.
 Meanwhile, population growth and climate change are affecting our watershed in ways we don’t yet fully understand.